ajobi/vue-snip/README.md

 ## Options

-Passing options is not required - if you don't pass options, the default options are used.
-Passed options get merged with the defaults, so just define what you want to change (no need to redefine all properties).
+Your options will get merged with the defaults, so just define what you want to change (no need to redefine all properties).

 ``` javascript
 import Vue from 'vue'